chadmv/plow/README.md

     $ export PYTHONPATH="/path/to/plow/checkout/lib/python"
     $ export PATH="$PATH:$PLOW_ROOT/bin"

-(OR if you are in bash, you can just source setup_env.sh located on the root level.
+OR if you are in bash, you can just source setup_env.sh located on the root level.
 This should set all your environment variables, including all config env variables.

-  > source setup_env.sh
-)
+    $ source  <plow source directory>/setup_env.sh

 Running the Render Node Daemon